marisha-g/BioSim_G21_Julie_Marisha/BioSim_G21_Julie_Marisha/doc/index.rst

 and total number of animals per cell.
 One is also able to visualize the simulation results while the simulation runs.
-The graphics window include: the island's geography, total number of animals per species as graph, population map for the number of animals per cell and simulation year.
+The graphics window include: the island's geography, total number of animals per species as graph, population map for the number of animals per cell and simulation year [1]_.

 Modules